-3.2.1.
+3.3.1.
 Automatic loading

-As an extension to ERR5RS, Larceny attempts to load libraries automatically when they are first imported.
+As an extension to the R7RS and R6RS, Larceny attempts to load libraries automatically when they are first imported.
 Autoloading makes interactive development and separate compilation much more convenient.

 All of Larceny's predefined libraries can be autoloaded.